alterNERDtive/EDDiscovery-wiki/Home.md

 * History Limit Loading
 * Lots of other goodies - see the release notes.

+Voice pack V8 is for this version - please update!

 Also see [[Previous Releases|Previous Releases]] for past history of EDDiscovery.

 # Troubleshooting